When a loved one passes away, you may need to get the legal right to deal with their property, money and possessions; which is known as their Estate.

 - Three copies of the original Will and any codicils (additions or supplements).

 - Probate application fee of £215 payable to HM Courts & Tribunals Service.

 The Probate Registry will send you an Oath (a solemn declaration) and details of how to arrange an appointment to have the papers sworn.
 You must then return the Oath to the Probate Registry and, subject to any issues (e.g. with the Will), they will send you the Grant of Probate.

 Once Probate has been granted you can begin to administer the Estate of the deceased.
 As the legally appointed representative of the Estate you will have a range of legal duties and responsibilities to the beneficiaries which includes calculating and settling all tax affairs, protecting the Estate assets, selling a property if required, paying all debts and identifying and verifying the beneficiaries.

 Please be aware that when administering an Estate yourself, you can be held personally financially liable for any loss resulting from a breach of duty, even if a mistake was a genuine error.

 At Co-op Legal Services our Probate Solicitors help and support thousands of individuals and families through the Probate process from start to finish.

-With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with all the Legal, Tax (excluding VAT), Property and Estate Administration affairs.
+With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.